HACKSSENTIAL RULES ~ CHAPTER II

 Features: Druids hold respected positions within their communities, serving as wise men and custodians of tradition.
 They wield magic rooted in ancient knowledge, though their access to certain magical skills may be limited depending on their region.
 At the GM’s discretion, Druids may channel divine magic instead of using Secret Sorcery, provided their Patron’s Path aligns with their own; in such cases, Clerical Canons replace Secret Sorcery.

-Assets: No additional assets beyond those granted by the character’s background.
+Assets: No additional assets beyond those granted by the background.

-ES: Brawl; Clerical Canon (Prayer); Combat Art (bows, thrown weapons, unconventional weapons); Dodge; Education (Astrology, Language, Medicine, Mythology, Nature, Religion, History); First Aid; Hunt; Lore (SS or CC); Outdoor Survival; Perception; Ride; Secret Sorcery (Word); Stamina; Train Animals; Workmanship (apothecary).
+ES: Brawl; Clerical Canon (Prayer); Combat Art (bows, thrown weapons, unconventional weapons); Dodge; Education (Astrology, Language, Medicine, Mythology, Nature, Religion, History); First Aid; Hunt; Lore (SS or CC); Outdoor Survival; Perception; Ride; Secret Sorcery (Word); Train Animals; Workmanship (Apothecary).

 Knight (Way of Elite)

 Description: Knights are members of the upper class, typically part of a noble court or serving a ruling lord.
-They are trained in the arts of war and etiquette, embodying both martial prowess and aristocratic tradition.
+Trained in the arts of war and etiquette, they embody both martial prowess and aristocratic tradition.

 Features: Knights are not only skilled fighters but are also expected to understand and uphold the customs of nobility.
 They are familiar with courtly life, heraldry, and the social structures of their region.